isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 a list of all folders and files in the selected communities.
 Note that a licence key is required to disable test mode and perform a real migration, and the licence key (if provided to you) must be installed as described in the Installation document.
+- "Per-library migration" - If enabled, the communities table allows expanding each community to show libraries in the community, choosing individual libraries to migrate (instead of migrating all libraries in each community), and migrating libraries to subcommunities instead of to the community.
 - "Include Tags" - Whether or not to migrate file tags.
 - "Include Comments" - Whether or not to migrate file comments.
+- "Include Likes" - Whether or not to migrate file likes.
+- "Include Follows" - Whether or not to migrate file follows.
 - "Include Drafts" - Whether or not to migrate draft files.
 Note that the Connections Files app doesn't allow drafts, so drafts from CCM will become the latest file version when migrated.